stackbake/stackbake/CONTRIBUTING.md

-# Contributing to NXTU (NeXT reUsable)
+# Contributing to StackBake Components

-We welcome contributions to NXTU (NeXT reUsable)!
+We welcome contributions to StackBake Components!
 Here are some guidelines to help you get started.

 ## How to Contribute